89Q12/M3E5/README.md

 I got inspired by the MEE6 but I don't wanted to build a clone of MEE6 itead I want to creat a special unique Bot with tons of unique features.<br>
 Like a real I and a home assistant like Alexa.

+# Things that are working right now

+- Chatbot
+  - currently trainning but I'm halfway through it
+- Home assistant
+  - AI integration

 # Planned features

 I guess too much but I wil just work my way through all of them :D